ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 * Why do I want to spend more time thinking about this?

 When you have a question, let it brew in your head.
 It'll lead you to [combinatorial thinking](https://www.brainpickings.org/2013/08/14/how-einstein-thought-combinatorial-creativity/) where you draw connections between it and other things you know or learn.

-* Can a school be built on questions?
-* Can we teach ourselves to question?
-* How can we make "being wrong" less threatening?

-Interesting Teaching Style: Activity-Permissive Education by Mayo Clinic.
-Lets kids move as they learn

-## How can parents teach their kids to question?

-* Ask the kids open ended questions
-* Get the kids to ask you questions (and guide them to certain questions)
-  * Don't answer those questions.
-Instead explore through experiments or personal experience and have the kid form a hypothesis about the answer
-* When kids come home from school, ask them "Did you ask a good question today?"

-## Question Formulation Training

-This is a strategy that has been successfully used in classrooms

-1. Give a premise (e.g. "torture can be justified")
-2. **Stage 1**: Divide people into groups to **Brainstorm** questions
-3. Rules:
-   1. Write each question down
-   2. Don't debate or try to answer questions
-   3. Just keep trying to think of more questions
-4. **Stage 2**: **Improve** the questions by converting open questions to closed and vice versa.
-For example you'd change between "why is torture effective" <==> "is torture effective"
-   * This shows that the same question asked differently can make you think in a different space
-5. **Stage 3**: **Prioritize**.
-Identify the top 3 questions to move the discussion forwards
-   * It Teaches: How to analyze questions and find ones to pursue further

-**Question Teaching Process**

-1. Teachers design a focus for the questions
-2. Students produce questions
-3. Students improve their questions (open vs closed)
-4. Students prioritize their questions (top 3)
-5. Students and teachers decide on next steps for acting on those questions
-6. Students reflect on what they've learned

-**Imagine**: What if the teacher was willing to ask questions that they themselves don't know the answer to?
-If the class is interested then..."Lets figure this out together"

 # Breaking Down the Innovation Question Process